nixworks/public/news/2016/04/10/index.md

 ##### War in Afghanistan (2015-present)
 ### [The Taliban, in a statement claiming responsibility for yesterday's rocket attacks into Kabul, Afghanistan, says the intended target was U.S. Secretary of State John Kerry, who was in the capital to help defuse a crisis within the unity government.
 Kerry had departed less than an hour earlier.
 No casualties have been reported. ](/news/2016/04/10/the-taliban-in-a-statement-claiming-responsibility-for-yesterday-s-rocket-attacks-into-kabul-afghanistan-says-the-intended-target-was-u-s.md)
-_Context: Afghan, United States Secretary of State, War in Afghanistan (2015-present), unity government, Taliban, John Kerry, Kabul_
+_Context: United States Secretary of State, Taliban, John Kerry, Kabul, unity government, War in Afghanistan (2015-present), Afghan_

 ##### Dubai
 ### [Developers announce their intention to build a new tower in Dubai, United Arab Emirates, to surpass the Burj Khalifa as the tallest structure in the world.
 The project is expected to be roughly $1bn (GBP710m) and scheduled to be completed for the Dubai Expo trade fair in 2020. ](/news/2016/04/10/developers-announce-their-intention-to-build-a-new-tower-in-dubai-united-arab-emirates-to-surpass-the-burj-khalifa-as-the-tallest-structur.md)
-_Context: Burj Khalifa, Dubai, tallest structure in the world, United Arab Emirates_
+_Context: tallest structure in the world, Burj Khalifa, Dubai, United Arab Emirates_

 ##### International Monetary Fund
 ### [The International Monetary Fund encourages the move toward negative interest rates because "they help deliver additional monetary stimulus and easier financial conditions." ](/news/2016/04/10/the-international-monetary-fund-encourages-the-move-toward-negative-interest-rates-because-they-help-deliver-additional-monetary-stimulus-a.md)
-_Context: negative interest rates, International Monetary Fund_
+_Context: International Monetary Fund, negative interest rates_

 ##### Kollam temple fire
 ### [A fire occurs at a Hindu temple in the Kollam district of the Indian state of Kerala.
 At least 102 people have been killed and hundreds injured. ](/news/2016/04/10/a-fire-occurs-at-a-hindu-temple-in-the-kollam-district-of-the-indian-state-of-kerala-at-least-102-people-have-been-killed-and-hundreds-inju.md)